Regular Check-ups

 How often should I get a check-up?

 Most doctors recommend that seniors have a check-up at least once a year.
 However, if you have specific health concerns or conditions, your doctor might want to see you more frequently.
+Some seniors may require frequent checkups and regular screenings, especially if they have chronic conditions or risk factors, to help with early detection and prevention of complications.

 Are there any specific tests I should expect during my check-up?